 \section{Introduction}

-\IEEEPARstart{C}{onvolutional} neural networks (CNNs)~\cite{le15} have brought about a revolution in computer vision thanks to large annotated datasets, such as ImageNet~\cite{deng2009imagenet} and Places~\cite{zhou2017places}.
-As evidenced by an IEEE TMI special issue~\cite{greenspan2016guest} and two recent books~\cite{ZhouGreenspanShen2016,lu2017deep}, intense interest in applying CNNs in biomedical image analysis is widespread, but its success is impeded by the lack of such large annotated datasets in biomedical imaging.
-Annotating biomedical images is not only tedious and time consuming, but also demanding of costly, specialty-oriented knowledge and skills, which are not easily accessible.
-Therefore, we seek to answer this critical question: {\em How to dramatically reduce the cost of annotation when applying CNNs in biomedical imaging,} as well as an accompanying question: {\em given a labeled dataset, how to determine its sufficiency in covering the variations of objects of interest.} In doing so, we present a novel method called {AFT$^*$} to naturally integrate active learning and transfer learning into a single framework.
-Our AFT$^*$ method starts directly with a pre-trained CNN to seek ``salient'' samples from the unannotated for annotation, and the (fine-tuned) CNN is continuously fine-tuned by newly annotated samples combined with all misclassified samples.
-We have evaluated our method in three different applications including colonoscopy frame classification, polyp detection, and pulmonary embolism (PE) detection, demonstrating that the cost of annotation can be cut by at least half.
+Convolutional neural networks (CNNs)~\citep{lecun2015deep} have ushered in a revolution in computer vision owing to the use of large annotated datasets, such as \textsc{ImageNet}~\citep{deng2009imagenet} and \textsc{Places}~\citep{zhou2017places}.
+As evidenced by two recent books~\citep{shen2019medical,zhou2019handbook} and numerous compelling techniques for different imaging tasks~\citep{moen2019deep,yamamoto2019automated,ravizza2019predicting,esteva2019guide,huang2020penet,isensee2021nnu}, there is widespread and intense interest in applying CNNs to medical image analysis, but the adoption of CNNs in medical imaging is hampered by the lack of such large annotated datasets.
+Annotating medical images is not only tedious and time consuming, but it also requires costly, specialty-oriented knowledge and skills, which are not readily accessible.
+Therefore, we seek to answer this critical question: {\em How to dramatically reduce the cost of annotation when applying CNNs to medical imaging}?
+In doing so, we have developed a novel method called ACFT (active, continual fine-tuning) to naturally integrate active learning and transfer learning into a single framework.
+Our ACFT method starts directly with a pre-trained CNN to seek ``salient'' samples from the unannotated pool for annotation, and the (fine-tuned) CNN is continually fine-tuned using newly annotated samples combined with all misclassified samples.
+We have evaluated our method in three different applications, including colonoscopy frame classification, polyp detection, and pulmonary embolism (PE) detection, demonstrating that the cost of annotation can be reduced by at least half.